ZEPL/zepl-documentation/docs/sharing_notebooks.md

 <span class="header-font">Sharing Notebooks</span>

-In this section, we will explain how you can create a new space and share notebooks to communicate with your team members.
+In this section, we will explain how you can create a new space and share notebooks to other spaces, users and team members.

 # What is Space?

-ZEPL space is a place for sharing notebooks.
+A ZEPL space is like a folder where notebooks can be collected and shared to others.
-You can gather your own and shared notebooks with your team members efficiently in Space.
-When you create a space, you can invite your team members.
-Only invited people can have an access permission for the shared notebooks.
+Once a space is created, you have the ability to invite other team members to join the space.
+Only members of the space have access to the shared notebooks that is contained in that space.

 <img src="../img/shared_main.png" class="image-box big-img"/>